 Ahmed Faheem Zobaa is a Senior Lecturer in electrical and power engineering, an MSc Course Director and a Full Member of the Institute of Energy Futures at Brunel University London, UK.
 His main areas of expertise include power quality, renewable energy and smart grids.
 Dr. Zobaa is a Senior Fellow of the Higher Education Academy.
 He is a Fellow of the Institution of Engineering and Technology, the Energy Institute, the Chartered Institution of Building Services Engineers, the Institution of Mechanical Engineers, and the African Academy of Science.

-Paulo F. Ribeiro is a Professor at the Universidade Federal de Itajubá, Brazil.
-His research interests include power systems, power electronics and power quality engineering, transmission systems, and superconducting magnetic energy storage systems.
+Paulo F. Ribeiro, BSEE, MBA, PhD, is a Professor of Electrical Engineering at the Federal University of Itajubá, Brazil.
+His research interests include power systems, power electronics and power quality engineering, transmission systems, and superconducting magnetic energy storage systems, smart grids, engineering education and philosophy of technology.
 He is active with CIGRE, IEEE, and IEC Working Groups.
-He has published over 300 papers, several book chapters and three books.
+He has published over 350 papers, several book chapters and three books.

 This book is aimed at researchers, as well as practicing engineers involved with modern electrical power systems and smart grids.
 It is also for advanced students studying related subjects.